So…if you have been budgeting for long enough, you might come to the point where there is nothing left to cut. Have you gotten there yet?

 Ever get a raise and start to feel an itch to maybe… upgrade your car or upgrade your house or upgrade your lifestyle to match your new earnings.

-3. Save, spend, or invest the money in alignment with your current financial goals.
+3. Save, spend and invest in alignment with your current financial goals.

 I generally recommend having short-term, mid-term, and long-term financial goals.